-In the theoretical part of this paper (\cref{section:theory}) we have given a description of the Bayesian learning process in RL in terms of an evolving tradeoff between regret and complexity, as made precise by the free energy formula.
-This predicts \emph{Bayesian phase transitions} as the generalized posterior $p(w|D_n) \propto \exp(-nG_n(w)) \phi(w)$ shifts its concentration between local minima of the population regret $G$.
-Here $n$ denotes the number of trajectories ``seen'' by the learner and incorporated into the posterior update.

-In the experimental part of the paper (\cref{section:empirical_results}) we studied the training process of a deep RL agent by SGD.
-The optimization draws \emph{for each gradient step} batches of $B$ trajectories and the gradient estimator in \eqref{eq:training_gradient} is essentially $\nabla_w G_n(w)$ with $n = B$.
-After $S$ steps of gradient descent, information from $BS$ trajectories have influenced the current parameter.

-To attempt to line these two learning processes up as much as possible, we can take the sequence of behavioral parameters of \cref{section:off_policy_learning} to be $w_1, \ldots, w_1, \ldots, w_S, \ldots, w_S$ where $w_i$ is the $i$th step of gradient descent and each parameter is repeated $B$ times, and take the $\tau_i$ to be the contents of mini-batches sampled during SGD.
-Thus in some sense $D_n$ is the set of trajectories seen so far by SGD.
-But even then the relation of $p(w|D_n)$ with the distribution of SGD endpoints (with initialization and sampling providing the randomness) is obscure.
-This is the open question, mentioned in the introduction, of the relation between posterior concentration and SGD dynamics.

-In this paper we take a more local perspective.
-The \emph{Bayesian antecedent hypothesis} proposed in \citet{TMS} claims that dynamical transitions (such as the ones observed in our experiments, where the optimization trajectory moves from plateau to plateau via sudden drops) are the ``shadow'' of Bayesian phase transitions in the following sense: each plateau corresponds to a region of parameter space around some local minima of the regret (a ``phase'') and if there is a dynamical transition between two plateaus, there should be a Bayesian phase transition (the Bayesian antecedent) in which the posterior shifts concentration between the corresponding regions.

-The existence of such a Bayesian antecedent does make a prediction: the LLC should rise during dynamical transitions.
-This was observed in \citet{TMS} for supervised learning, and we see similar results here in the setting of reinforcement learning.
-In our experiments we can see that the estimate of the LLC coincides with a na\"ive assessment of policy complexity and phase transitions correspond to transitions from simpler but less optimal policies to policies that are more complex but more optimal.
-In the Bayesian setting singular learning theory, and the LLC in particular, provides a rigorous formalization of the notion of \emph{complexity} of learning for deep RL models.
-Our empirical results are evidence that this notion of complexity is also applicable in the context of stochastic optimization.
+In this section, we discuss several implications of our results.
+In \cref{section:relevance_alignment}, we discuss some implication of stagewise learning dynamics for the important problem of AI alignment.
+In \cref{section:complexity_in_RL}, we survey related work on model complexity and RL.
+In \cref{section:future_work}, we discuss open questions and new directions raised now that we have extended SLT to RL.

-\subsection{Relevance to alignment}
+\subsection{Relevance to Alignment}

-The results of \cref{section:theory} have implications for AI alignment.
+Our results have implications for AI alignment.
 There is a subtle but important distinction between the prevailing (albeit implicit and underdeveloped) view on how policies of deep RL agents develop over training, and the SLT-informed view that this paper provides:

 \begin{itemize} \item \textbf{Standard view}: policies earlier in training are qualitatively similar to policies later in training, which are obtained by \emph{refining} and \emph{adding to} earlier policies.
 If we haven't converged to an optimal policy it's not for some fundamental reason, it's just a flaw in the optimization process or lack of compute. \item \textbf{SLT-informed view}: policies earlier in training can be qualitatively different to policies later in training and phase transitions can involve fundamental changes in the underlying algorithm.
 If we haven't converged to an optimal policy, it may be because it is being screened by a lower complexity solution that is Bayes optimal at the given dataset size. \end{itemize}